-Pitt and Sylvan Springs are just two of many springs along Econfina Creek and among one of the most popular.
+Pitt and Sylvan Springs are just two of many springs along Econfina Creek and are among one the most popular.
 The 10-acre recreation area, managed by the Northwest Florida Water Management District, is in a natural setting of native forest that includes trails and access to other springs.
 The District recently completed restoration activities and recreational improvements, including an extensive trail and boardwalk system.
-One of the trails/boardwalks leads from Pitt Spring to the Sylvan Spring area, and includes an overlook and a tubing put-in dock.
+One of the trails/boardwalks leads from Pitt Spring to the Sylvan Spring area and includes an overlook and a tubing put-in dock.
 A tubing take-out dock has been constructed at the confluence of Pitt Spring run and Econfina Creek.
 Swimmers can access the water by stairway.
-Covered picnic pavilions and restroom are available in the uplands around Pitt Spring.
+Covered picnic pavilions and restrooms are available in the uplands around Pitt Spring.

 Ponce De Leon Springs State Park

-This beautiful spring is named for Juan Ponce de León, who led the first Spanish expedition to Florida in 1513 as legend has it-in search of the “fountain of youth.”
+This beautiful spring is named for Juan Ponce de León, who led the first Spanish expedition to Florida in 1513 as legend has it-in search for the “fountain of youth.”
 Visitors might well regain their youth by taking a dip in the cool, clear waters of Ponce de Leon Springs where the water temperature remains a constant 68 degrees Fahrenheit year-round.
 The main spring is a convergence of two underground water flows, and produces 14 million gallons of water daily.

-Vortex Springs is one of the largest diving facility in Florida and is a magnet for cave divers worldwide.
+Vortex Springs is one of the largest diving facilities in Florida and is a magnet for cave divers worldwide.
 The spring produces approximately 25 million gallons of crystal-clear water per day at a year-round temperature of 68 degrees.
 The basin is 50 feet deep at the mouth of the beautiful ledge-like cavern.
 The room is well lit from surface light and Catfish, harmless Freshwater Eels, Redhorse Suckers, and very rare and exotic “Shadow Bass” are common companions.
-Located on 360 acres of rolling hills and majestic pines, the facility offers a dive shop, lighted campgrounds, picnic tables, grills, water, electricity, R. V. dump stations, bathrooms with showers and a 75-foot long “Pinewood Lodge,” with air conditioned rooms, showers, and kitchenettes overlooking Otter Creek.
+Located on 360 acres of rolling hills and majestic pines, the facility offers a dive shop, lighted campgrounds, picnic tables, grills, water, electricity, R. V. dump stations, bathrooms with showers, and a 75-foot long “Pinewood Lodge,” with air-conditioned rooms, showers, and kitchenettes overlooking Otter Creek.
 Visit www.vortexspring.com.